Brody Jenner Gets Weed Bouquet From Ex Kaitlynn Carter And Miley Cyrus For His Birthday

 This whole Miley Cyrus, Kaitlynn Carter, and Brody Jenner dynamic just got a whole lot weirder.

 The Hills star celebrated his 36th birthday on Wednesday, August 21, and he got a rather unexpected joint gift from a surprising duo — his ex-“wife” (they weren’t actually legally married) and her apparent new girlfriend.
-While many thought Miley and Kaitlynn were just a fling, it seems like the pair are at a slightly more developed stage of their relationship than the public knows.
+While many thought Miley and Kaitlynn were just a fling, it seems like the pair are at a slightly more developed stage of their relationship than the public knew.

-The two shocked the world when they were spotted kissing on a boat during a recent trip to Italy, right after it was announced Miley was splitting from her husband Liam Hemsworth.
+The two shocked the world when they were spotted kissing on a boat during a recent trip to Italy, right after it was announced Miley was splitting from her husband, Liam Hemsworth.
 But it looks like there is absolutely no bad blood between the ladies and Caitlyn Jenner’s son.
 So much so that they sent him a very considerate birthday gift, based on his interests obviously: a whole bouquet of weed!

 As reported by Cosmopolitan, Brody took to his Instagram page to share a clip that showed the gift in its entirety, including not only the rather pretty bouquet but also a box filled with other weed-related items from Lowell Farms.
 Attached to the package was a birthday card, which read, “Brody, WEED like to wish a happy birthday!
 Love you!
 Miley + Kaitlynn.”